Battle of Port Midi: Insurgency

-On 8 of February, popular committees aligned with the Houthi Government attacked Saudi soldiers moving to reinforce the Midi area, destroying at least 2 armored vehicles before escaping.
+On 8 February, popular committees aligned with the Houthi Government attacked Saudi soldiers moving to reinforce the Midi area, destroying at least 2 armored vehicles before escaping.

-Four days later, on 12 of February, fighters of popular committees backed by the Houthi government shot down a Saudi surveillance plane flying in Midi district, with no reported casualties.
-On 6 March, Saudi jets launched 11 raids on Midi district targeting alleged pro Houthi targets.
+Four days later, on 12 February, fighters of popular committees backed by the Houthi government shot down a Saudi surveillance plane flying in Midi district, with no reported casualties.
+On 6 March, Saudi jets launched 11 raids on Midi district, targeting alleged pro-Houthi targets.

 In late March, a Saudi airstrike killed more than 78 civilians, including 22 children.
-The death toll later rose to 107, with some Humanitarian organisations claiming that 129 civilians were killed in the airstrikes and more than 100 wounded.
+The death toll later rose to 107, with some humanitarian organisations claiming that 129 civilians were killed in the airstrikes and more than 100 wounded.

 On 10 July, a local pro-Hadi commander was killed by a missile strike launched by pro-Houthi army forces.

 On 3 September, Houthi forces launched an offensive in the region, killing at least 11 soldiers and wounding another 28, according to pro-Hadi forces.
 Saudi warplanes also launched at least 15 airstrikes against the advancing Houthi forces.
 Reports also emerged that Houthi fighters captured the port from Hadi loyalists.

 On 21 September, at least 26 civilians were killed and 60 wounded when missiles from an Arab coalition air strike hit a residential area where rebel leaders were staying in Hodeidah, according to medics and residents.

 In mid-November, fifteen loyalists and 23 fighters were killed in the clashes as loyalists launched an attack on three fronts to recapture the town of Midi and nearby Haradh.

 On the night of 22 November, three soldiers were killed and four wounded by Houthi sniper fire near Midi.
 On the other day, fighting around the town of Midi killed 18 Houthis and four government soldiers, according to a loyalist commander on the ground.

 On 26 November, pro-Hadi forces announced 22 Houthis were killed in artillery shelling and clashes with government forces in Midi district.